gschmutz/stream-processing-workshop/07e-iot-queryable-data/README.md

-# Ingest IoT Vehicle Data - Using Pull query to get data
+# IoT Vehicle Data - Using Pull query to get data

 So with the vehicle position data from both source systems normalized into the `vehicle_tracking_refined` topic and available in ksqlDB through the `vehicle_tracking_refined_s` stream object, is it possible to query for the latest position for a given vehicle?

 ![Alt Image Text](./images/iot-ingestion-overview.png "Schema Registry UI")

 In ksqlDB suche queries are called *pull queries*, in contrast to the streaming queries we have seen so far, known as *push queries* (using the `EMIT CHANGES` clause).
-A pull query is a form of query issued by a client that retrieves a result as of "now", like a query against a traditional RDBS.
+A pull query is a form of query issued by a client that retrieves a result as of "now", like a query against a traditional RDBMS.

 ![Alt Image Text](https://docs.ksqldb.io/en/latest/img/ksqldb-pull-query.svg "Demo 1 - KsqlDB")